sudo-Erno/Parking-Counter/README.md

 * mark_slots.py: Used for marking the parking slots and save the coordinates on the desire file to then draw them on the main code.
 * testing_parking_slots.py: Used for testing if the code is working fine.
 * video_reader.py: File used to run the video and return each frame.
+* slots_coordinates.txt: Text file containing all the cooridantes of the parking slots.
+The order is as follows: ID,xi,yi,xf,yf

 TODO:
 * [ ] Improve the text showing the total availables slots.
-* [ ] Add the flags so it can be run via terminal.
+* [x] Add the flags so it can be run via terminal.
-    * [ ] --video // Load the path of the desire video.
+    * [x] --video // Load the path of the desire video.
-    * [ ] --slots // Load the path of the file containing all the coordinates of the parking slots.
+    * [x] --slots // Load the path of the file containing all the coordinates of the parking slots.
-    * [ ] --source // Load the corresponding camera to capture the video.
+    * [x] --source // Load the corresponding camera to capture the video.
 * [ ] Use a pretrained model to detect if there is any car at a parking slot.

 Dependencies:
 * OpenCV 4.5.4.58
 * Python 3.8.0

 Resources:
 * https://github.com/codegiovanni/Parking_space_counter